1. Don't argue with the Admin when asked/told to do something. If you dislike a decision that is made, accept it and

 6. Recognize the Venue in which you are posting.
 This is a board about killers and murdered women.
 Respect that and adjust accordingly.
 Do not engage in sexual solicitations of other posters on the boards or make sexual innuendos/comments about posters.
 Do not post anything that could be viewed as misogynistic, including broad jokes about women, or anything that can be construed as degrading to women as a whole.
 In addition, do not threaten other posters with any form of physical violence.
 Do not do either of these, even if you think it's clear you are joking.
 Not everyone will appreciate your special sense of humor.

 7. Do not engage in trolling behavior.
-For the purposes of these forums, trolling is defined as any behavior designed to disrupt a thread.
+For the purposes of these forums, trolling is defined as any behavior that disrupts a thread.
 If you believe a thread is too silly, stupid or offensive to be discussed seriously, ignore it.
 Remember, just because you don't find a topic worthy of serious discussion, doesn't mean there aren't others who do.
-Disrupting someone's thread with inflammatory or off-topic posts because you personally don't agree with it is trolling.
+Disrupting someone's thread with inflammatory or off-topic posts is trolling.
 Abide by the OP's stated intentions in starting the thread.
 This does not mean you can't take issue with the thread or point out silliness or flaws in the topic as long as your posts are on topic.

 Pouring ridicule on anyone who wishes to discuss the topic, is not on-topic.